qtc-de/oouch/README.md

 ----

-Since *oouch* is an retired *HackTheBox* machine, several writeups are available.
+Since *Oouch* is an retired *HackTheBox* machine, several writeups are available.
 My writeup can be found [over here](https://herolab.usd.de/hack-the-box-oouch-writeup/) and provides a fairly large introduction on *OAuth2* in general.